Learn to build efficient, elastically scaling, multi-region applications from the experts at O'Reilly.Get your copy

 Consistency across regions can also be an important consideration for multi-region applications – if a region goes down, the other regions will still require access to metadata that is correct to be able to function properly.
 Moreover, if the regions are not consistent with each other, disaster recovery becomes very challenging.

-Let’s take a look at a simple example of an application that handles metadata without having to worry about problems with availability or consistency.
+To solve those problems, let’s zoom out and take a look at the architecture of an application that handles metadata without having to worry about problems with availability or consistency.